RedMirrow/Projects/README.md

 # Courses Done
-MAE score - The lower the score the more accurate the model Kaggle Intro to Machine learning - Entered the competition and finished with a MAE score of 18095 (rounded)
+MAE score - The lower the score the more accurate the model (scores here are rounded to remove .XXX-)

+Kaggle Intro to Machine Learning - Entered the competition and finished with a MAE score of 18095

+Kaggle Intermediate Machine Learning - Rentered the associated competition with a MAE score of 16422